Essiac Circle of Friends

 ~~~ SPECIAL BLEND ESSIAC TEA HERBS ~~~

 Our herbs are double-sourced to help ensure a balance of soil nutrients.
-We also add burdock seed and sheep sorrel seed as was recommended by herbalist and Essiac researcher Sheila Snow to increase the potency even more.
-(Sheila Snow was Rene Caisse's friend and she helped Rene procure some of the herbs for her cancer patients.)
-Although the addition of precisely measured amounts of sheep sorrel roots, sheep sorrel seeds and burdock seeds significantly increase the expense of our Essiac herbs, our concern for quality makes our Essiac tea herbs the highest quality and highest potency Essiac tea herbs in North America!
+Although the addition of precisely measured amounts of sheep sorrel roots significantly increases the expense of our Essiac herbs, our concern for quality makes our Essiac tea herbs the highest quality and highest potency Essiac tea herbs in North America!
 Click here to find out why our sheep sorrel roots are so special.

 We use the following standard, legally documented Essiac tea formula